Amin-MAG/My-Notes/English/Friends Series/Season-01.md

 - Kind of puts that whole pillow thing in perspective.
 - I mean, presumably, the biggest part of your job is done
 - It might take some of the heat off me.
+- Give me a "for instansce."
+- You're welling up.

 ## Words